 3 June 1928 Roses de (en) métal, a ballet by Arthur Honegger (36) to a story by de Gramont, is performed for the first time, in Salle Oedenkoven, Paris.

-4 June 1928 The train carrying warlord Chang Tso-lin is blown up and Chang is killed.
+4 June 1928 The train carrying warlord Chang Tso-lin (Zhang Zuolin) is blown up and Chang is killed.
 The bomb was planted by Japanese officers wishing to draw Japan further into China.

 6 June 1928 Die ägyptische Helena, an opera by Richard Strauss (63) to words of Hofmannsthal, is performed for the first time, in the Dresden Staatsoper.
 Performed during a week devoted to Strauss’ music, it is a rousing success with the public but the press is unimpressed.